Laura Taylor

 Master of Social Work (MSW)

 Dr. Laura C Taylor is a contributing faculty member at Walden University.
-She received her PhD in Clinical Social Work from The Institute for Clinical Social Work and a Master of Social Work Degree from Loyola University.
-In addition, she has an undergraduate degree in Sociology from the University of Illinois Urbana-Champaign.
-Dr. Taylor has 25 years of post-master practice experience and has been a Licensed Clinical Social Worker since 2001.
+She is a seasoned professional, having received her PhD in Clinical Social Work from The Institute for Clinical Social Work and a Master of Social Work Degree from Loyola University.
+Her academic journey began with an undergraduate degree in Sociology from the University of Illinois Urbana-Champaign.
+With 27 years of post-master practice experience and 23 years as a Licensed Clinical Social Worker, Dr. Taylor's expertise is unparalleled.
+Her teaching career in higher education spans 13 years, where she has made a significant impact in the field practicum, advanced clinical practice, and clinical supervision courses.

-Before relocating to Memphis, TN, she lived in Chicago, IL.
-Dr. Taylor spent a year with the Childcare Network of Evanston, two years with the Jane Addams Hull House Association, and eight years as a school social worker in Evanston/Skokie District 65.
+Before relocating to the South, Dr. Taylor lived in Chicago, IL.
+She spent a year with the Childcare Network of Evanston, two years with the Jane Addams Hull House Association, and eight years as a school social worker in Evanston/Skokie District 65.

-Dr. Taylor’s research interests involve race-based mental health disparities, African-American infertility, and clinical supervision.
-Lastly, Dr. Taylor has nine published peer-reviewed articles and has been an invited speaker locally and nationally.
+Dr. Taylor’s research interests involve clinical supervision and race-based mental health disparities.
+Her research also includes maternal mental health care, the experience of infertility among African-American couples, and clinical supervision.
+Lastly, she has ten published peer-reviewed articles and has been an invited speaker locally and nationally.

 Courses Taught